MicrosoftDocs/powerquery-docs/powerquery-docs/powerquery-sdktools/pqtest-credentials.md

 Data source credentials can be cached and reused across commands.
 By default, this cache is stored in a local file under
 %LOCALAPPDATA%/Microsoft/pqtest and [encrypted with the current user key](/dotnet/standard/security/how-to-use-data-protection).

 As an alternative to local file storage, you can store credentials in an [Azure Key Vault](/azure/key-vault/).
-You can enable this option using the **--keyVault** / **-kv** option, providing a key vault name as the option argument, and setting the environment variables specified in the following table:
+You can enable this option using the **\-\-keyVault** / **-kv** option, providing a key vault name as the option argument, and setting the environment variables specified in the following table:

 > [!NOTE]
 > When using Azure Key Vault, credentials are stored as a single binary object, rather than individual secrets.